jeanhibbert/HackerNewsFilter/README.md

 - Setup Polly retry in program.cs & perform additional encapsulation of service setup into extension methods

 ## Implementation specification
-- Get full list of best news items
-- Populate the item list
-- Cache the item ordered list (5 minutes)
-- All further lookups can get Top(n) news items from cache
-- Periodically refresh the cache based on a time window
+- HackerNewsHosted background service starts up and caches the news items every 5 minutes
+- When an api call is recieved it either grabs the ordered news items from the cache or output cache kicks in if the same limit was used within 60 seconds

 ## Third party frameworks used
 - FastEndpoints : https://fast-endpoints.com
 - FluentValidation